Is Charles Schwab legit?

 Charles Schwab is transparent about their management structure, which means that anyone can see who is in charge of management issues at the brokerage.

 Broker is audited by the Big Four

-Charles Schwab is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY),which guarantees another depth of safety.
+Charles Schwab is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).